oyooyo/keyble/README.md

 Assuming a MQTT broker with IP address 192.168.0.2, sending message "open" to the MQTT topic "door_lock/action" for example would then open the Smart Lock.

-*This feature does not work work yet, there seems to be bug, it currently only works the first time*
+**As I just discovered, this feature does not work properly yet - there seems to be bug, it currently only works for the first command.**

 ## Beware of firmware updates